GET /api/v1/programs/2106/?format=api

 },

 "description": "<p>The Planetary and Space Sciences PhD program is designed to prepare students to become leaders in the global planetary research and exploration community.
 Planetary science studies planetary systems, their components, their origins, their workings, and how they generate and affect life.
-Space exploration involves observing, visiting, and utilizing locations and resources above our atmosphere.
-Both depend critically on each other.
+Space sciences include these interactions and extend to heliosphere and space physics interactions.
+Increasingly important, space exploration involves observing, visiting, and utilizing locations and resources above our atmosphere.
+Science and exploration depend critically on each other.
 The commercialization of space and rising public interest create high demand for PhD holders conversant in both areas, both in publicly funded research and in the private sector.</p><p>The Planetary and Space Sciences PhD program requires a minimum of 72 credit hours beyond a bachelor’s degree.
-This includes completion of 6 required courses (18 credit hours), 5 elective courses (15 credit hours) of regular course work selected in consultation with the student’s supervisory committee, a minimum of 15 dissertation credit hours, and the remaining 24 credit hours of appropriately selected research, dissertation, and elective courses.
+This includes completion of 6 required courses (18 credit hours) and 5 elective courses (15 credit hours) of regular course work selected in consultation with the student’s supervisory committee, a minimum of 15 dissertation credit hours, and the remaining 24 credit hours of appropriately selected research, dissertation, and elective courses.
 At least one-half of the credit hours used to meet program requirements must be in 6000-level or 7000-level courses, including the allowed number of research and dissertation hours.
 No more than 12 hours of independent study may be credited toward the PhD degree.
 The PhD includes a Candidacy Examination to be taken after the completion of the core courses, a written dissertation, and a dissertation defense before the student’s Dissertation Advisory Committee.
-Planetary and Space Sciences PhD candidates may be awarded MS degrees in this program upon submitting being admitted to Candidacy.</p><p><strong>Total Credit Hours Required:</strong></p><p>72 Credit Hours Minimum beyond a Bachelor's Degree; 42 Credit Hours Minimum beyond a Master's Degree</p>",
+Planetary and Space Sciences PhD candidates may be awarded MS degrees in this program upon being admitted to Candidacy.</p><p><strong>Total Credit Hours Required:</strong></p><p>72 Credit Hours Minimum beyond a Bachelor's Degree; 42 Credit Hours Minimum beyond a Master's Degree</p>",

 "primary": false,